Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 # What NOT to do
 --

-+ Start the conversation telling them what they "should" or "have to do" --
++ Start the conversation telling colleagues what they "should" or "have to do" --
 -> _Tell them what data will enable_
 --